OpenFn/lightning/DEPLOYMENT.md

 Processing concurrency within the Kafka Broadway pipeline is controlled by the `KAFKA_NUMBER_OF_PROCESSORS` environment variable.
-Modifying this, modifies the number of processors that are downstream of the Kafka consumer, so an increase in this value should inrcease throughput (when factoring in the rate limit set by `KAFKA_NUMBER_OF_MESSAGES_PER_SECOND`).
+Modifying this, modifies the number of processors that are downstream of the Kafka consumer, so an increase in this value should increase throughput (when factoring in the rate limit set by `KAFKA_NUMBER_OF_MESSAGES_PER_SECOND`).
 The default value is 1.

+#### Deduplication

+Each Kafka trigger maintains record of the topic, parition and offset for each message received.
+This to protect against the ingestion of duplicate messages from the cluster.
+These records are periodically cleaned out.
+The duration for which they are retained is controlled by `KAFKA_DUPLICATE_TRACKING_RETENTION_SECONDS`.
+The default value is 3600.

 ### Other config